craig-davis/craig-davis.github.io/_posts/2018-11-10-The-Legend-of-the-Aged-Shredder.markdown

 title:      "The Legend of the Aged Shredder"
 topic:      machines
 subtitle:   "A lesson of living well and growing old"
+description: "A lesson of living well and growing old"
 date:       2018-11-10
 tags:       []
 author:     "Craig Davis"